FOUNDING

 Carolyn Deane

-Southern Illinois Artists Council (SIAC)
+Southern Illinois Arts Council (SIAC)

-The Southern Illinois Artists Council (SIAC) is an auxillary board formed in 2022 to increase arts, access, and advocacy throughout the Southern Illinois region.
+The Southern Illinois Arts Council (SIAC) is an auxillary board formed in 2022 to increase arts, access, and advocacy throughout the Southern Illinois region.
 Learn more >>

 Board of Directors